primatejs/primate/README.md

 ## Serving content

-Create a file in `routes` that exports a default function.
+Create a file in `routes` that exports a default function

 ### Plain text